How to Make a Customer Journey Map

 As the number of channels available to you for customer interaction grows, your customers’ expectations for a seamless experience, regardless of the channel, is growing even faster.
 So creating a clear vision for the strategy behind customer interactions is no longer an optional “nice-to-have”— it’s essential.
-Luckily, one of the most powerful tools for understanding both the “as-is” customer experience and for visualizing and implementing the ideal experience is a customer journey map, and Lucidchart makes it easy to create one.
+Luckily, one of the most powerful tools for understanding both the “as-is” customer experience and for visualizing and implementing the ideal experience is a customer journey map, and our customer journey mapping software makes it easy to create one.

 Want to create a shared vision for customer experience that is ready to scale with your organization?
 Check out our free customer journey map template that’s easy to edit and share with your team.